iPhone Upgrade Program & Apple Card causing iPhone 13 pre-order snags

 Published

-The Apple Card is failing as a payment method for some customers trying to pre-order iPhone 13 from Apple's website, aggravated by issues with Apple's iPhone Upgrade Program.
+The Apple Card is failing as a payment method for some customers trying to pre-order iPhone 13 from Apple's website, aggravated by...Full Article